-Ah thank you, oh Helvetian Ones!
-You just have to love the drummer on steroids that the Swiss band Eluveitie (apparently the old pagan name of today’s Switzerland) employs.
-This guy seems to work himself from one nervous breakdown frenzy to another on his drums.
+Oh, Helvetian Ones, we salute you!
+You just have to love the drummer on steroids that the Swiss band Eluveitie1) employs.
+This guy seems to work himself from one frenzy to another on his drums.
 But then, ’tis the drummer’s fate on fast-moving metal pieces, right?